Kavyachanda/CollabFron/readme.md

 		- images : Contains all the used in UI Design
 		- js 	  : Contains all the js files used in the UI Design
 ****
+##Frameworks used
+-	**Bootstrap v3.3.7**
+	Bootstrap is the most popular HTML, CSS, and JavaScript framework for developing  	  responsive, mobile-first web sites.
+[Click here to downlaod Bootstrap 3.3.7](https://github.com/twbs/bootstrap/releases/download/v3.3.7/bootstrap-3.3.7-dist.zip) or `npm install bootstrap@3`
+	- bootstrap.min.css
+	- bootstrap-theme.css
+	- bootstrap.min.js

+- **Angular JS v1.5.8**
+	AngularJS is a structural framework for dynamic web apps.
+It lets you use HTML as your template language and lets you extend HTML's syntax to express your application's components clearly and succinctly.
+Angular's data binding and dependency injection eliminate much of the code you would otherwise have to write.
+[Click here to downlaod Angular js v1.5.8](https://ajax.googleapis.com/ajax/libs/angularjs/1.5.8/angular.min.js) or `npm install angular`
+	- angular.min.js

+-	**SockJS**
+	SockJS is a browser JavaScript library that provides a WebSocket-like object.
+SockJS gives you a coherent, cross-browser, Javascript API which creates a low latency, full duplex, cross-domain communication channel between the browser and the web server.SockJS-node is a SockJS server for Node.js.
+[Click here to downlaod SockJS](http://cdn.sockjs.org/sockjs-0.3.4.min.js) or `npm install sockjs`
+	- sockjs.min.js

+- **Stomp JS**
+	Stomp js provides a STOMP client for Web browser (using Web Sockets) or node.js applications.
+  [Click here to downlaod Stomp JS](https://raw.githubusercontent.com/jmesnil/stomp-websocket/master/lib/stomp.min.js) or`npm install stompjs`
+	- stomp.min.js